-Positive Life (Northern Ireland only)
+Positive Life (Northern Ireland)

 Positive Life supports and promotes positive living for people with and affected by HIV in Northern Ireland.
 Positive Life has been making a difference to the quality of people’s lives for over 25 years, beginning life as the AIDS Telephone Helpline in 1986 and now as a city centre facility offering a range of services and support which has expanded across Northern Ireland.

 Sophia Forum promotes and advocates for the rights, health, welfare and dignity of women living with HIV through research, raising awareness and influencing policy.
 They do this through developing and delivering their advocacy programme, bringing together information and research on the issues affecting women living with HIV as well as creating partnerships with organisations, policy makers and individuals delivering services.